Free Food, Free Lodging for Doing Trail Work in the Maine Woods

 You are invited to apply for a scholarship that will cover all costs for food and overnight lodging during one of three trailwork opportunities in AMC’s MWI.
 The Peter Roderick Trail Work Award (PRTWA) will cover the cost of a multi-day volunteer trail work outing in AMC’s MWI area in Maine.
-With preference to first- or second-time trailwork volunteers and to Young Member volunteers, up to four scholarships may be awarded for use during any of three volunteer trips during 2017.
+With preference to first- or second-time trail work volunteers and to Young Member volunteers, up to four scholarships may be awarded for use during any of three volunteer trips during 2019.

 Thus one purpose of the new PRTWA scholarship is to open these trips to new and younger folks who may now use the scholarship to attend for free.
 Each trip is led by one or more seasoned volunteer leaders and new volunteers get as much instruction, oversight, and independence as their experience allows.

-The three volunteer trips during 2017 are May 26-29, July 10-13, and October 6-9.
+The three volunteer trips during 2019 are May 24-27, July 8-11, and October 11-14.
 Each trip begins with 6pm dinner and an overnight at one of the three AMC lodges outside of Greenville, Maine, and ends after lunch on the final day.
-Participants are responsible to bring appropriate outdoor clothing and footwear, sleeping bag, and other personal items, according to a list provided.
 All charges for bunkhouse accommodations and all meals during that time are covered by the scholarship.
-Participants will need to cover their transportation costs to the lodge; final details and carpooling information will be sent in advance.
+Participants will need to cover their transportation costs to the lodge.
+Final details and carpooling information will be sent in advance.

 Who may apply

-Just like all Maine Chapter trailwork volunteer opportunities, the PRTWA is open to anyone who has the desire to work outdoors in the Maine woods—on projects such as building or improving foot trails and bog bridging, stacking firewood, gardening, and marking boundaries—under the supervision of a volunteer leader.
-Preference will be given to first- or second-time trailwork volunteers and to “young member” volunteers, generally considered to be in their 30’s or younger.
+Just like all Maine Chapter trail work volunteer opportunities, the PRTWA is open to any AMC member who has the desire to be part of a team as they build or improve foot trails, bridging, or bog bridging in the Maine woods under the supervision of a volunteer leader.
+Preference will be given to first- or second-time trail work

 How to apply

 Complete the PRTWA Scholarship Application.
-Requested information is designed to gain a picture of the applicant such as prior experience with volunteering, with trailwork, and with AMC.
+The application is designed to gain an understanding of the applicant such as prior experience with volunteering, with trail work, and with AMC.
 Applicants should identify their first, second, and third preference for trip dates.
 Complete the form online.

 Deadline for applications

-Contact Paul Hahn at email@example.com for answers to specific questions.
+Contact MWI Committee Chair Paul Hahn at email@example.com for answers to specific questions.

 Not for You?